 You can pay ~$68 for 1.5 ounces (45ml) of DoTERRA lavender oil or spend the same amount for 16 ounces of NOW Lavender Oil.
-The NOW Lavender product is extremely well-reviewed showing that it is quality product and not a cheap knock-off.
+The NOW Lavender product is extremely well-reviewed showing that it is a quality product and not a cheap knock-off.
 Your money goes more than 10x further with the non-MLM/pyramid scheme version.

 For a few years now people have asked me about doTERRA essential oils.
 The first was Candace who was a major contributor in the 6000+ comments of my MonaVie article.
 That was back in March of 2012.
 A few months after that someone by the name of Laura emailed me about the company.

 In the last few months, I’ve received a couple more emails about essential oils from close friends who follow the blog.
 One was LisaRob a frequent commenter on my old LifeVantage Protandim article.
 Another was one of my favorite personal finance bloggers who sent me an email with the subject “The Wife got ripped off”.
-It turns out that in both these case, they were talking about Young Living’s essential oils and not doTERRA’s.
+It turns out that in both these cases, they were talking about Young Living’s essential oils and not doTERRA’s.

 I don’t want to unfairly lump the companies together, but there are clearly very obvious similarities such as the essential oils and the MLM structure which are increasingly becoming exposed as pyramid schemes in recent years.
 (Some examples include WSJ, Harper’s, and Forbes calling them out.
 And that’s not to begin to cover the Herbalife investigation from every regulator under the sun.)

-Let’s dig into doTERRA, shall we.
+Let’s dig into doTERRA, shall we?

 When Candace emailed me back in 2012, it was to tell me that she was recently made aware of this company and their products.
-In her research she found that doTERRA was claiming that their products were certified as therapeutic grade by the FDA and that they show a seal with registered trademark CPTG (Certified Pure Therapeutic Grade) as proof.
+In her research, she found that doTERRA was claiming that their products were certified as “therapeutic grade” by the FDA and that they show a seal with registered trademark CPTG (Certified Pure Therapeutic Grade) as proof.
 It’s brilliantly covered in this article that the CPTG trademark is one that doTERRA created and has nothing to do with the FDA at all.

 That article even shows that doTERRA customer support is lying to people about the FDA giving them the label of CPTG.
 Quite clearly the FDA wouldn’t waste their time giving doTERRA a label that doTERRA invented.
 It would be like me register a trademark for World’s Best Blogger and then claiming that a consortium of Google, Amazon, Microsoft, and Facebook gave me that label.
 Sorry, but…